mlcommons/tiny/v0.1/README.md

 * All four benchmarks have a [reference submission](https://github.com/mlcommons/tiny/tree/master/v0.1/reference_submissions) which implement the benchmarks using [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers) and Mbed on the [reference platform](https://www.st.com/en/microcontrollers-microprocessors/stm32l4r5zi.html).

+We use the [EEMBC benchmark runner](https://github.com/eembc/benchmark-runner-ml) to connect to the system under test and run the benchmarks.

 We follow the [MLPerf Inference Rules](https://github.com/mlcommons/inference_policies/blob/master/inference_rules.adoc) unless there is a specific exception related to TinyMLPerf.
-All benchmarks are single stream only.
+All TinyMLPerf benchmarks are single stream only and we do not support the retraining subdivision.

 We additionally follow the MLPerf [submission and run rules](https://github.com/mlcommons/policies/blob/master/submission_rules.adoc).